railroadmedia/railcontent/docs/README-API-Content.md

 Create a new content based on request data and return the new created content in JSON format.

+Only users with 'create.content' ability can create content.

 ### Request Example

 ```js